scallop-lang/summer-school-2024/README.md

 docker build -t scallop-summer24-tutorial -f x86_64/Dockerfile .
 docker run -it --name scallop-summer scallop-summer24-tutorial
 ```
+For running the container on a non-x86 machine, consider using the [--platform](https://docs.docker.com/build/building/multi-platform/) flag.

 After this, you should see the following prompt:
 ```
 (base) root@c36cbd85bb7b:~/labs$